Installing Tanium Containers

 Perform the following steps to obtain, install, and configure the Tanium Client Container on endpoints with container images.

-Tanium Containers requires the Containers solution to be in Tanium as a Service (TaaS).
-TaaS automatically handles installations and upgrades for the Containers solution.
+Tanium Containers requires the Containers solution to be in Tanium Cloud.
+Tanium Cloud automatically handles installations and upgrades for the Containers solution.
 You only need to install and configure the Tanium Client Container on endpoints with containers.

 Perform the following steps to install the Containers solution on the Tanium Server.

 If you have multiple Tanium Servers in an active-active configuration, you only need to perform these steps on one Tanium Server if you have Tanium Core Platform 220.127.116.114 or later.
 Otherwise, perform these steps on each Tanium Server.

 - Sign in to the Tanium Console with an administrator account.

 - From the Main menu, go to Administration > Configuration > Solutions.

 - In the Content section, select the checkbox for Containers and click Install.